University of Minnesota Administrative Policy

 • use a Standard Contract;

-• use a form of agreement that has been approved by the Office of the General Counsel (the “OGC”);
+• use a contract that has been approved by the Office of the General Counsel (the “OGC”);

-• use a form of agreement (including a form written and proposed by a vendor or the other party) that is exempt from legal review in accordance with (i) a checklist or instructions established by the OGC, (ii) a contract review procedure approved by the OGC, or (iii) other criteria for exemption established by the OGC; or
+• use a contract (including a form written and proposed by a vendor or the other party) that is exempt from legal review in accordance with (i) a checklist or instructions established by the OGC, (ii) a contract review procedure approved by the OGC, or (iii) other criteria for exemption established by the OGC; OR

-• submit the form of agreement to the OGC for legal review following the Administrative Procedure Entering into Contracts.
+• submit the non-Standard Contract to the OGC for legal review.

 Reason for Policy